Discover how to use keyword difficulty to find and check keywords you can rank for with these 3 leading keyword research tools.

 Look at this example of a low authority website ranking on page 1.

-The authority of a web page is the most important factor in a page’s ability to rank in search.
+The authority of a web page is the most crucial factor in a page’s ability to rank in search.

 Keep an eye out for low UR pages or those with a few or no backlinks.

 Pages can be outranked with a great piece of content and a few high-quality backlinks.

 In general, search results filled with high (DR) domain rating sites are extremely high-competition keywords and hard to rank for.

 Ideally, there should be some low DR sites in the SERP.